ibhagwan/vim-cheatsheet/README.md

-indent                  " folds are defined by lines of equal indent expr                    " folds are defined by `foldexpr` marker                  " folds are defined by `{{{` and `}}}` sytax                   " folds are defined by syntax highlighting diff                    " folds are defined by non-modified text
+indent                  " folds are defined by lines of equal indent expr                    " folds are defined by `foldexpr` marker                  " folds are defined by `{{{` and `}}}` syntax                  " folds are defined by syntax highlighting diff                    " folds are defined by non-modified text
 ```